FOREX-Dollar drifts lower after U.S. data undermines Q2 growth hopes

 * Dollar index holds near lowest since January

-* U.S. data suggest Fed rate hike on hold (Adds comments, updates prices throughout)
+* U.S. data suggest Fed rate hike on hold (Updates prices, adds comments, changes byline, dateline, previous LONDON)

 By Sam Forgione

-NEW YORK, May 14 (Reuters) - The U.S. dollar held near its lowest since January against a currency basket on Thursday after soft U.S. producer prices data challenged hopes for better U.S. economic growth and supported the view that the Federal Reserve would delay hiking interest rates.
+NEW YORK, May 14 (Reuters) - The U.S. dollar held near its lowest since January against a currency basket on Thursday after downward U.S. producer price data challenged hopes for better U.S. economic growth and supported the view that the Federal Reserve would delay hiking interest rates.

-The U.S. Labor Department said its producer price index for final demand fell 0.4 percent last month, declining for the third time this year.
-While data showing U.S. jobless claims fell last week indicated solid footing in the U.S. jobs market, the inflation data reinforced views of a dovish Fed.
+The Labor Department said its producer price index for final demand fell 0.4 percent last month, declining for the third time this year.
+While data showing U.S. jobless claims fell 1,000 to 264,000 last week showed solid footing in the U.S. jobs market, the inflation data reinforced the view of a dovish Fed.

-“We need to see clarity that the underlying growth trend in the U.S. economy is actually firmer than the Q1 number would suggest” in order for the dollar to resume its strengthening trend, said Jose Wynne, global head of FX research at Barclays in New York.

-He said that Barclays still expects the Fed to make an initial rate hike in September, despite fading inflation pressures.
-The Fed has a 2 percent inflation target.
+“People are pretty focused on the weak numbers for the U.S.,” said David Gilmore, partner at Foreign Exchange Analytics in Essex, Connecticut.
+“People are increasingly wondering if the Fed is going to be ready to begin raising rates in September.”

 The latest U.S. producer inflation data intensified concerns that weak U.S. economic growth in the first quarter, which was attributed largely to harsh winter weather and low energy prices, persisted into the second quarter.
 On Wednesday, the government posted weaker-than-expected April U.S. retail sales.

-The dollar index, which had rallied over 26 percent between early May 2014 and mid-March of this year largely on expectations of a coming Fed rate hike, was set to post its third straight session of losses.
+The dollar index, which rallied over 26 percent between early May 2014 and mid-March of this year, largely on expectations of a coming Fed rate hike, was set to post its third straight session of losses.

-“The likelihood of a rate hike is slowly being eroded by weaker or disappointing U.S. data,” said Alfonso Esparza, senior currency strategist at Oanda in Toronto.
+“You do still see large amounts of U.S. dollar longs amongst the asset manager community,” said Ian Gordon, FX strategist at Bank of America Merrill Lynch in New York.
+“Those positions were made on a presumption that U.S. data would pick up, and now that it’s not, I think those positions are getting challenged.”